 Can you eat too much of a good thing?
-Bananas contain potassium-40, which makes them radioactive.
+Bananas contain potassium-40, which technically makes them radioactive.
 Exposure to radioactivity increases your chance of eventually developing cancer.
 Other foods, like brazil nuts, and even our own bodies are radioactive.
 What does this mean?
 Eating an excessive amount of anything is not good, and that includes bananas.
 But don’t be concerned, as this is more just a fun fact.

 While the relationship between radiation and cancer is well documented, you would have to eat an unreasonable number of bananas for them to significantly raise your cancer risk.